-I like football and for the 2nd year in a row, my favorite team the Seahawks are playing in it after their miracle finish against the Packers.
+I like football and for the 2nd year in a row, my favorite team the Seahawks are playing in The Super Bowl after their miracle finish against the Packers.

 I don’t believe in stem cell miracles for the most part, but I do wonder how many players on the two teams tomorrow have had “stem cell treatments” at some point in their careers for various injuries.

 According to a recent, very important article by Kirstin R.W.
 Matthews and Maude L. Cuchiara stem cell therapies are quite common amongst NFL players.
 See Table 1 from their paper above that just shows the players who have publicly acknowledged getting stem cells treatments.
 Last year’s Seahawks player Sidney Rice apparently had a stem cell therapy.

 Given how common stem cells are in the NFL and other professional sports, it’s interesting again to consider how many players in the Super Bowl might have had them.